evanwill/_drafts/_notes/ubuntu-gnome.md

 First, install the Extensions browser plugin for [Firefox](https://addons.mozilla.org/en/firefox/addon/gnome-shell-integration/) or [Chromium](https://chrome.google.com/webstore/detail/gnome-shell-integration/gphhapmejobijbbhgpjhcjognlahblep).
 Then, install the helper `sudo apt install chrome-gnome-shell` on your system (works for all browsers).
-Now, you can install and manage everything from your browser by visiting the [GNOME Extensions page](https://extensions.gnome.org/).
+Now, you can install, manage, and configure everything from your browser by visiting the [GNOME Extensions page](https://extensions.gnome.org/).
 Configuration can also be done in Tweak tool > Extensions.

 For example, add useful utilities:

 - [Caffeine](https://extensions.gnome.org/extension/517/caffeine/), disable screen lock to watch movies--I consider this an essential, and the app version used in other Ubuntu versions will not work with Gnome.
 - [OpenWeather](https://extensions.gnome.org/extension/750/openweather/)
+- [Clipboard Indicator](https://extensions.gnome.org/extension/779/clipboard-indicator/), saves history of clipboard.
+- [NetSpeed](https://extensions.gnome.org/extension/104/netspeed/), displays internet connection stats in top bar.

 Or completely change the desktop functionality:

 - [Dash to Dock](https://extensions.gnome.org/extension/307/dash-to-dock/), a customized version of this extension ships with Ubuntu to create the Unity-like dock on the left side of the desktop--you can uninstall the Ubuntu version and add the vanilla extension if you want.
 - [Dash to Panel](https://extensions.gnome.org/extension/1160/dash-to-panel/), puts dash into the top/bottom bar, sort of like windows 10.
 - [Arc Menu](https://github.com/LinxGem33/Arc-Menu), replaces "show applications" with a more traditional drop down menu organized into categories.
+Similarly, [Gno-Menu](https://extensions.gnome.org/extension/608/gnomenu/) adds a "menu" option to the top bar with a comprehensive apps menu.
 - [gTile](https://extensions.gnome.org/extension/28/gtile/), add a button to resize windows based on a grid, something like a basic tiling window manager (that you manually adjust).

 ## Organize Apps

 The main application launcher has an icon for every installed app.
-To help organize this list, you can group items together using GNOME/Ubuntu Software, it's just not very obvious how to do it...
+To help organize this list, you can group items together using GNOME/Ubuntu Software, it's just not very obvious how to do it (in fact people often think it is impossible)...

 Open Software, click on Installed tab, then on the check mark at the upper right corner.
 Now click the box next to each app you want to add to a folder.
 Once the group is checked off, click the "Add to Folder" button at the bottom left.
 In the pop up, click on the folder you want to add them too, or click the "+" to create a new folder.
 Finally, click "Add" to finish creating the new group.

+This process can be simplified using the [Appfolders Management](https://extensions.gnome.org/extension/1217/appfolders-manager/) extension, which adds folder options when you right click on the application menu.

 ## New Apps